cwesdorp/dsmr_with_telegraf/README.md

 To adjust the script see the DSMR Parser documentation.
 DSMR Parser is pinned at version 0.33 as this was the available version during development.

-## InfluxDB
+## Storage

 Installation and running InfluxDB is left out of this project.
-Please refer to the InfluxDB website for [this](https://docs.influxdata.com/influxdb/v2.6/install/?t=Docker).
+Pick any output plugin Telegraf has that suite your needs.

+In case Influx is your choice, please refer to the InfluxDB website for [this](https://docs.influxdata.com/influxdb/v2.6/install/?t=Docker).
 After installation create a bucket to store the data.
 Also create a [token](https://docs.influxdata.com/influxdb/v2.6/security/tokens/create-token/) to use in the Telegraf configuration as authentication.

 ## Telegraf configuration